Sinh Deformed Nakajima Operators: Instanton Line Operators in 6d Super Yang-Mills

 the topological twist uses the diagonal embedding $SU(2)_{\C^2}^+\to SU(2)_R^+\times SU(2)_R^-$ \footnote{There is another twist which uses the identity map $SO(4)_{\C^2}\to SO(4)_R$ and produces two anticommuting scalar supercharges with the same weight under $SO(2)_\pm$.
 The low energy dynamics on the cylinder is a 2d (0, 2) $\sigma$-model into the tangent bundles of instanton moduli spaces parametrized by $A_\mu$ and the bosonic vector $\phi_\mu$.
 This space seems to admit a complex structure.
 A third twist which uses the map $SU(2)^+_{\C^2}\to SU(2)^+_R$ is equivalent to the Donaldson-Witten of an $\mathcal{N} = 2$ $U(N)$ vector multiplet with an adjoint hypermultiplet.
 The hypermultiplet scalars become spinors on $\C^2$ and the low-energy dynamics is a 2d (0, 1) $\sigma$-model into the instanton moduli spaces on $\C^2$ coupled to the bundles of Dirac zero modes.
 We will not study these two twists in this paper.}.
 Half of the 16 supercharges of the 6d theory transform under $SU(2)_R^+$ and the other half transforms under $SU(2)_R^-$.
 Therefore, we obtain two independent Donaldson-Witten twists \cite{WittenMonopole}, one for each half of the supercharges.
-We obtain two scalar supercharges $Q_\pm$ (with respect to $\C^2$) with opposite spins under the $SO(2)_{\pm}$ rotation group of the $x^0$-$x^1$- (or equivalently $\pm$) plane (a cylinder).
-Their commutators are \eqref{6d_susy_algebra}.
+We obtain two scalar supercharges $Q_\pm$ (with respect to $\C^2$) with opposite spins under the $SO(2)_{\pm}$ local rotation group of the cylinder.
+Their commutators are \footnote{We have not written out gauge transformation factors here.
+They will be included in the formulas later.}